 About Mark Hudson

 Mark Hudson is an expert on arranging charter flights for business aviation, particularly obtaining difficult permits.
-An FAA Licensed Dispatcher, Mark currently serves as a Senior Trip Owner on the Universal Charter Management Team.
+An FAA Licensed Dispatcher, Mark currently serves as a Master Trip Owner on the Universal Charter Management Team.
 Since joining Universal in 2002, he has facilitated more than 6,000 global trip legs, and specializes in last-minute requests.